CodeReclaimers/neat-python/docs/module_summaries.rst

     Keeps track of whether species are making progress and helps remove ones that, for a :ref:`configurable number of generations <max-stagnation-label>`, are not.

-    :param object config: Configuration object; in this implementation, a :py:class:`config.DefaultClassConfig` instance, but should be treated as opaque outside this class.
+    :param config: Configuration object; in this implementation, a :py:class:`config.DefaultClassConfig` instance, but should be treated as opaque outside this class.
+    :type config: :datamodel:`instance <index-48>`
-    :param object reporters: A :py:class:`ReporterSet <reporting.ReporterSet>` instance with reporters that may need activating; not currently used.
+    :param reporters: A :py:class:`ReporterSet <reporting.ReporterSet>` instance with reporters that may need activating; not currently used.
+    :type reporters: :datamodel:`instance <index-48>`

     .. py:classmethod:: parse_config(param_dict)